Tsukani/csgo-vertical-nametag/README.md

 ## Issues
 Any issues or suggestions can be written as an issue on this repository or be sent straight to me on Discord: **Tsukani#0001**
+I'm not responsible for anything that might happen after using this application.